Securities settlement systems and central counterparties

 In addition, the Eurosystem acts as central bank of issue for securities and derivatives clearing and settlement systems via EU and international cooperative oversight arrangements established under the PFMIs, EMIR and the CSDR.

 In this regard, the Eurosystem participates in the colleges established under EMIR for authorising and supervising all EU CCPs, and is consulted by the European Securities and Markets Authority (ESMA) concerning the recognition of third-country CCPs.
-It will also be involved in the future authorisation of CSDs under the CSDR.
+The Eurosystem is also involved in the authorisation and supervision of CSDs under the CSDR.

 The Eurosystem works with other authorities through regulatory cooperation and cooperative oversight, and has specific arrangements for each activity in order to address cross-border and cross-sectoral risks related to financial market infrastructures (FMIs).